mfaani/mfaani/content/posts/interviewing/dynamic-programming/longest-increasing-subsequence-length.md

     Text: Suggest Changes
     appendFilePath: true
 ---
+Before we present the question.
+Let's figure out what a subsequence is:

 ### What's a subsequence?
 Any selection of items from the original array.
 The selection must respect the order.
 Meaning for `[1,2,3,4,5]` only two of the four below are subsequences: